Colin-b/pyxelrest/README.rst

 This property is supposed to contains key=value information.
 Separator is ',' (comma).

 Values cannot contains "," character.
+Values can be environment variables if provided in the form %MY_ENV_VARIABLE% (for MY_ENV_VARIABLE environment variable).

 +---------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------+
 |                     | Description                                                                                                                                                                           | Possible values             |